techabhi08/Searching-Sorting-Visualizer/README.md

 As the name suggest this is a searching and sorting visualizer tool which will help user to intract and see searching and sorting algorithm's mentioned below

+We have a deployed our website using Firebase, you can visit it using - https://sorting-searching-visualizer.web.app/

 <summary><h2><img src="https://c.tenor.com/4SwrCQhVuOEAAAAi/future-glasses.gif" align="center"
                 width="28" /> Searching Algoritms implemented</h2></summary>
 <li>Linear Search</li>